gyanantaran/DynamicsSimulations/problem09/README.md

 Simply put, it seems reducing both `abstol` and `reltol` generally reduces error from the analytic solution _very quickly_.
 What is the meaning of both is not yet entirely clear.

-# d.
-Use large and larger values of v0, plot all of their trajectory till ball hits ground.
+# Use larger and larger values of v0, plot all of their trajectory till ball hits ground.
 What happens to the eventual shape as v -> ∞ ?

-# e.
-Plot speed verses best launch angle, numerically or analyticaly or both
+# Plot speed verses best launch angle, numerically or analyticaly or both

-This concludes my attempt of problem08.
+This concludes my attempt of problem09.